DeltaVCode/code-101-prework/README.md

   - [Windows](prework/windows/1_terminal.md)

 Following completion of these Pre-work assignments, you should:
- - Have a terminal with a Git compatible prompt

  - Have Visual Code installed https://code.visualstudio.com/download

 ##### 3. Download and Install Slack